 A Catalyst for Preserving the Past and Building the Future

 Think of it as an architectural reflection of the collaborative enterprise that it will foster.
-The School of Medicine’s new Health Sciences Facility III will be a world-class facility for biomedical research and integrate the research of our faculty investigators as never before.
+The School of Medicine’s new Health Sciences Research Facility III is a world-class facility for biomedical research integrating the research of our faculty investigators as never before.
 Learn More

 Davidge Hall has been in constant use as a medical educational facility for more than 200 years and has survived with a remarkable amount of its original building fabric intact.
 By making a gift to support this renovation project, you will demonstrate the importance of preserving this iconic building so that we may continue to use it to teach future generations of aspiring physicians.
 Learn More